-Mind Gym Limited (“we") are committed to protecting and respecting your privacy.
-Parent Gym, the philanthropic arm of Mind Gym is covered by this privacy notice.
+Parent Gym, the philanthropic arm of Mind Gym PLC, (“we") are committed to protecting and respecting your privacy.

 We will collect and process the following data about you:

 1.1.
 Information you give us.

 This is information about you that you give us by filling in forms on our website(s) ("our sites") or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you send us an email, call us, register for any purpose on our sites, give us your details at an event, submit an enquiry, request a call-back, use our products and/or services, make a booking with us, participate in discussion boards or other social media functions on our sites (enter a survey or other feature, post a comment on our sites, use our site or other services to send a message to another user of our services), make a complaint to us, report a problem with our sites or services, and when you apply for a role with us.
 The information you give us may include your name, address, e-mail address, phone number, work details, details about your family, number of children and their ages, education details, your image, your personal preferences, your lifestyle and personal aspirations.
 If you apply for a role with us, then it will include all personal information that you provide in your CV and/or application.
 If you provide any information about any other individuals such as colleagues or next of kin, you warrant to us that you are entitled to provide that information to us and to authorise us to process it on the same basis as we will process the rest of the data you provide about yourself.

 1.2.
 Information we collect about you.

 With regard to each of your visits to our sites we will automatically collect the following information:

 We use information held about you in the following ways: